gholmes829/Jmp/README.md

 $ jmp -h
 ```

-Flags enable you to specify type of file to search, set search root path, silence output, and more.
+Flags enable you to specify type of file to search, limit max search depth, set search root path, silence output, and more.

 Lastly, take note of function variations/ aliases `jmpa` (run `jmp` from root), `jmpf` (search only for files), and `jmpd` (search only for directories).
 Since a major point of `jmp` is for convenience and to save time, it would make sense to use `jmpd` rather than `jmp -d`.